 Figure 3: Circular Saw

-2.2 What type of Cutting can the Circular Saw?
+2.2 What type of Cutting can the Circular Saw be?

-- There are several possibilities of cuts when using the circular saw.
+- There are several possibilities for cuts when using the circular saw.
 Here is a comprehensive list of the types.

 - Cross Cuts – this is the essential operation of cutting along the workpiece.

-- Miter, Bevel, and Compound – this is setting your circular at 90 degrees and making the miter, bevel, and compound cuts.
+- Miter, Bevel, and Compound – Set your circular at 90 degrees and make the miter, bevel, and compound cuts.

-- Rip Cuts – this is the cutting across of the workpiece with the circular saw.
+- Rip Cuts – this is the Cutting across the workpiece with the circular saw.

 - Dado & Rabbet – you can also make dado cuts with the cuts by making linear lines on your workpiece.

-- Plunge Cuts – this is cut a plan by merely lowering it on a moving circular saw.
+- Plunge Cuts – cutting a plan by merely lowering it on a moving circular saw.